Anne de Pisseleu d'Heilly: Loss of position

 Despite having influence at Francis' court, Anne had made many enemies: Henry, his mistress, Diane de Poitiers, and Anne de Montmorency were among them.
 Following Francis' death in March 1547, Henry, now king, had Anne dismissed from the court and confiscated her possessions.
 By 1548, Anne was facing the threat of trial for heresy.
 Henry chose not to pursue this possibly out of respect for his father.
 Her husband accused her of theft of his governorship salary and disgracing his family, and had Anne confined temporarily to the castle of La Hardoinaye.

 Anne was still a wealthy woman, having properties in Paris and a capital of 47,615 livres in rentes.
 By 1554-55 she was maintaining her niece Jossine de Pisseleu's rights to the Lenoncourt succession from the Guise family.
-In March 1560, she gave 114,000 livres for the marriage of her niece Diane de Barbancon to her husband Jean de Rohan, baron de Frontenay.
+In March 1560, she gave 114,000 livres to her niece, Diane de Barbançon, for her marriage to Jean de Rohan, baron de Frontenay.
 Anne gave 30,000 livres for her nephew Jean d'Heilly's first marriage, and acted as the intermediary for Jean's second marriage, writing to the lady's ward.
 She continued to be involved in the lives of her nieces and nephews into her later years.